lando/core/examples/update/README.md

 # Should be able to run lando update and update legacy plugin.
 lando update -y
 lando version -c "@lando/php" | grep -qv "v0.9.0"

+# Should be able to run lando update with a bogus GITHUB_TOKEN
+GITHUB_TOKEN="BROKEN TOKEN" lando update -y
 ```